wink-link/winklink-doc/docs/en/vrf.md

 - Receive random number requests from Dapp contract and emit VRFRequest event
     - WIN transfer as fees, will be sent along with the request
-- Accept random number and the proof submitted from WinkLink node
+- Accept random number and the proof submitted from WINkLink node
     - VRFCoordinator contract will verify the proof before sending the random number to Dapp contract
-- Calculate the WinkLink node rewards for the request fulfilment
+- Calculate the WINkLink node rewards for the request fulfilment

 VRFCoordinator contract code is available at [VRFCoordinator.sol](https://github.com/wink-link/winklink/blob/feature/rename2wink/tvm-contracts/v1.0/VRF/VRFCoordinator.sol) .